 ⦁ Gender Affirming Surgery

-The Intimate Rose Vaginal Dilator Set for Women uses a smooth, body safe, medical grade, BPA-free silicone that is uniquely created to glide into the body for more comfortable use.
-These medical dilators feature a silky texture and, unlike any other vaginal trainers on the market, they are not sticky or hard.
+The Intimate Rose Set for Women uses a smooth, medical grade silicone that is uniquely created to glide into the body for more comfortable use.
+They feature a silky texture and, unlike any other vaginal trainers on the market, they are not sticky or hard.
 The graduated sizes allow for patients to find their perfect fit and progress to reach their goals.
 They are used for vaginitis treatment, vulvodynia, vaginismus, and generalized vaginal pain that is not caused by infection.

 Imagine feeling relief from vaginal pain and being able to do the things you want: